Carnitine palmitoyl-transferase, deficiency in

 - either a multisystemic form: acute cardiac and hepatic failure in the neonatal period

-- either a myopathic form: 3 clinical presentations 1) letal perinatal form 2) infantile form: muscle pain, contractures and myoglobinuria triggered by fasting and exercice 3) adult form: muscular signs after strenuous exercice
+- either a myopathic form: 3 clinical presentations 1) letal perinatal form 2) infantile form: muscle pains, contractures and myoglobinuria triggered by fasting, exercice and cold 3) adult form: muscular signs after strenuous exercice

 - either episodes of hypoglycemia without ketosis